 Tummple! has players building and re-building with rules about how you can stack your blocks.
 Players also use stones to mark areas as unbuildable.

 Sometimes the best board games for teenagers are the classics – or versions of the classics.
 They are a great pick for family game night.
 They’ve stood the test of time.
 Or their popular concepts have been reinvented in new and fun ways.

 Monopoly Ultimate Banking

 We have a few versions of Monopoly, but the kids’ favorites are Monopoly Empire (which is discontinued and crazy expensive now) and Monopoly Ultimate Banking.
 You use a credit card to purchase properties and pay fees and earn back rewards and the game computes the finances automatically.
 If you’re interested, check out the MANY versions of Monopoly.

 Anyone else remember this from their ’80s childhood?
-I totally had this board game – along with Hotels.
+I totally had this board game – along with Hotels and Trivial Pursuit.
 My parents got rid of it years ago, which is a bummer because the originals are going for $375 on eBay.
 But a Kickstarter fund to the tune of $2.8 million revived it over the last year or so (they asked what classic game people wanted to see again and it topped the list).
 The new version keeps the basics of the old game and adds some new quirks.
 They also sell expansion packs if you want to get really fancy.

 Card games are some of the best games for teenagers and tweens because they have some strategy, but you can also play and chat.
-They’re a great option for family game night if you have teenagers but also older or younger players.
+They’re a great option for family game night if you have teenagers but also older or younger kids.

 I know a game’s a winner when my boys insist that I order it.
 My brother’s family introduced us to Goat Lords, one of their favorites.
 I know–it’s a weird name and it’s goofy, but it’s easy to learn and so much fun to play that even tweens and teens can’t help laughing.